Einojuhani Rautavaara: Life

 Rautavaara served as a non-tenured teacher at the Sibelius Academy from 1957 to 1959, music archivist of the Helsinki Philharmonic Orchestra from 1959 to 1961, rector of the Käpylä Music Institute in Helsinki from 1965 to 1966, tenured teacher at the Sibelius Academy from 1966 to 1976, artist professor (appointed by the Arts Council of Finland) from 1971 to 1976, and professor of composition at the Sibelius Academy from 1976 to 1990.
 Some of his more famous pupils during this era were Finnish composer Kalevi Aho and conductor Esa-Pekka Salonen.

 He married Heidi Maria "Mariaheidi" Suovanen, an actress, in 1959.
 Together they had two sons (Markojuhani and Olof) and a daughter (Yrja).
 They separated in 1982 and divorced in 1984, after he fell in love with Sinikka Koivisto, who was 29 years his junior.
-In 1984 he married Sinikka, who survived him.
+In 1984 he married Sinikka.

 Rautavaara was awarded the Finnish State Prize for Music in 1985.

 After an aortic dissection in January 2004, Rautavaara spent almost half a year in intensive care before recovering and continuing his work.
 The Finnish government gave him strong support during this time, and named him an arts professor, paying him only to compose.
 He died on 27 July 2016 in Helsinki from complications of hip surgery.

 Music

 Rautavaara was a prolific composer and wrote in a variety of forms and styles.
 His oeuvre can be broadly divided into four periods: an early "neoclassical" period of the 1950s, exhibiting close ties to tradition; an avant-garde and constructivist stage of the 1960s, when he experimented with serial techniques, but abandoned them later in the decade; a "neo-romantic" period of the late 1960s and the 1970s; and an eclectic, "post-modern" compositional style in which he blended a wide spectrum of stylistic techniques and genres.
 A recurring label given to his opus is "mysticism", for his fascination with metaphysical and religious subjects and texts.
 (Several of his works have titles which allude to angels.)

-His compositions include eight symphonies, 14 concertos, choral works (several for unaccompanied choir, including Vigilia (1971–1972)), sonatas for various instruments, string quartets and other chamber music, and a number of biographical operas including Vincent (1986–1987, based on the life of Vincent van Gogh), Aleksis Kivi (1995–1996) and Rasputin (2001–2003).
+His compositions include eight symphonies, 15 concertos, choral works (several for unaccompanied choir, including Vigilia (1971–1972)), sonatas for various instruments, string quartets and other chamber music, and a number of biographical operas including Vincent (1986–1987, based on the life of Vincent van Gogh), Aleksis Kivi (1995–1996) and Rasputin (2001–2003).